aykutmayali/dockerized-pytest-course/README.md

 ## Feedback
 - After watching the course, if you have any feedback, I'd love to hear from you!
 Please make an issue on this repository, and I will get back to you.

+* PS :
+ - First add all stuff into "test_mapmaker_start.py" and then create the missing parts(function and arguments) in "mapmaker_start.py" the way for TDD , for each step after
+  > docker-compose run test sh
+   use :
+  > # pytest - k map